UncBlaq/base-network-agent/README.md

 - `src/service/service.py`: FastAPI service to serve the agents
 - `src/client/client.py`: Client to interact with the agent service
 - `src/streamlit_app.py`: Streamlit app providing a chat interface
+-  Dockerfile: Defines the container environment for the project.

 ## Why LangGraph?